aqaurius6666/gitpod-guide/Readme.md

 ### 1. Blank page when open workspace.
 There is a pod that failed to run.
 And `microk8s kubectl describe <pod>`.
 There is error on `/var/snap/microk8s/common/var/lib/kubelet/seccomp` folder.
 The root cause is seccomp folder not in this folder.
 I'm not sure about that but generally it is.
 I checked that seccomp folder is located in `/var/lib/kubelet/seccomp`.
 We can create symbolic link folder from `/var/lib/kubelet/seccomp` to `/var/snap/microk8s/common/var/lib/kubelet/seccomp` by running `ln -s /var/lib/kubelet/seccomp /var/snap/microk8s/common/var/lib/kubelet/seccomp`

+### If something went wrong, feel free to share it to me on Issues.